rice-glaciology/glaciology-book/sections/modeling/icepack-intro.md

 - A **diagnostic** solve asks: *given the current geometry (thickness, bed) and material properties (fluidity, friction), what is the velocity?* This is a single nonlinear solve of the momentum balance.
 - A **prognostic** solve asks: *how does the geometry evolve in time?* It steps the thickness forward using the mass-conservation equation from {doc}`../ice_flow/mass-balance`, re-solving the diagnostic problem as the geometry changes.

-In this book we focus on the diagnostic problem, which is the natural first model and the building block for everything else.

-## The flow models
+## The flow models and running icepack with Docker

 icepack provides several depth-averaged flow models.
 The simplest is the **ice shelf**, floating ice with no basal drag, where flow is resisted only by horizontal stretching (membrane stresses).
 Adding basal friction gives the **ice stream** model (the shallow-stream/shelfy-stream approximation of {cite}`macayeal1989`), appropriate for fast-flowing grounded ice.
 A **hybrid** model adds vertical shearing for thicker, slower interior ice.
-We start with the ice shelf because it isolates the physics with the fewest moving parts.

-## Running icepack with Docker

 icepack runs on Firedrake, a finite element library that depends on a large stack of compiled scientific software (PETSc, MPI, a mesh generator, and more).
 Installing all of that by hand is the single biggest hurdle to getting started.
 The reliable solution is a **container**, a pre-built image that bundles a known-good Firedrake, icepack, and JupyterLab.
 This book ships one, and the rest of this chapter sets it up so that every lab in the book can be run.